DNA-styx/dod_incendiary_projectiles/README.md

 This plugin also works with bots!

-Use this plugin to stop the sounds once player is dead: https://forums.alliedmods.net/showthread.php?p=2039004
+Use this plugin to stop the sound once player is dead: https://forums.alliedmods.net/showthread.php?p=2039004